 This bulletin is a listing of courses.
 The mere listing of a course does not guarantee its offering any particular semester or year.
 Certain courses may be offered only when demand warrants their offering.

 At Belmont, the first digit in the course number indicates the year level of the course, as follows:

 Courses which begin with number 1 are primarily for freshmen; those beginning with 2, primarily for sophomores; 3, primarily for juniors and seniors; 4, primarily for seniors.
-Certain courses are numbered below 1000 (e.g. 0900) and are offered as remedial courses.
+A course offered with a number below 1000 (e.g. 0900) are offered as a remedial course.
 Remedial courses do not count toward graduation requirements.

 Beginning in the Spring 2004 semester, Belmont University converted from a three digit academic numbering system to a four digit academic numbering system.
 For example ENG 110 became ENG 1100.
 In the majority of cases the new number was generated by added a zero (0) to the end of the existing digit.

 Students wishing to completely withdraw must obtain a university withdrawal agreement form online or from Belmont Central.
 Upon completion of the form, it is returned to Belmont Central for processing or may be emailed to email@example.com.